VasiliyMatr/LLVM_Practice/app/README.md

 Target application will be run by engine library.

-* engine - C API library with graphics support.
+* engine/ folder - C API library with graphics support.
 Provided app function is run in custom main.
-* cpp - C++ app implementation
+* cpp/ folder - C++ app implementation
-* yalp - yalp app implementation (in progress)